How to remove medical bills from credit report?

 7. Follow Up:

-After allowing ample time for investigation, follow up with the credit bureaus to check the status of your dispute.
-Request written confirmation of the resolution and ensure that the inaccurate information has been corrected or removed from your credit report.
+After giving plenty of time for research, follow up with the credit bureaus to see the status of your dispute.
+Ask for written proof of the settlement and make sure your credit report now shows repaired or deleted erroneous information.

 8. Keep Records: